 With SyncBackPro you can also create scripts to stop a profile from continuing based on certain conditions.
 See the RunPreCopyCheck function and the example script PreCopyExample.vbs

 3.3.41 Versioning

-A set of the section when compressing to a single Zip file.
+For a description of versioning see the section What Is Versioning below.
+Versioning cannot be used (on the destination) when compressing to a single Zip file.